-Prerequisites: PSY 210-250.
+Prerequisites: ENG 102, PSY 110-250.
+Available to non-majors with departmental approval.
 Studies the cause of personality disorganization including neurotic and psychotic behavior and their origin, classification, and symptoms.
 Surveys diagnosis, therapy, and prevention.
 The student will develop skills to adequately examine and evaluate scientific journal articles.
+Available to non majors with departmental approval.
 3 credits.